Places to Visit in Scotland

 The Palace is now administered by the National Trust for Scotland> and all the rooms in the South Range have been furnished in an appropriate manner.
 Unfortunately, as in all NTS property, photography is not allowed inside.

 In addition to the Palace, a large and lovely garden has been created, full of well manicured lawns, mature trees and colourful flowers.
 Even without the Palace, this would be worth a visit on its own.
 There is a collection of eight further photographs of the flowers in the gardens at Falkland Palace elsewhere on Rampant Scotland in this Flipbook.

 The Royal Burgh of Falkland became Scotland's first conservation village in the 20th century and is well worth investigating.
-It includes a thatched building which has a date of 1610 and a stone praising and thanking the monarch, James VI (see above).
-There is an exhibition on the history of the burgh in a restored town hall.
+It includes a thatched building which has a date of 1610 and a stone praising and thanking the monarch, James VI.

 Return to Index of Places to Visit

 Where else would you like to go in Scotland?